FICO - Your Credit Score

-Credit reporting agencies use your loan payment history to build this score.
+Credit reporting agencies use your loan payment history in order to compile this score.

-- Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 How do I find out my FICO score?

 You can get a federally-mandated free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.